reduction in carbon emissions

 The CO2 can be combined with Mg(OH)2, which is abundantly available as gypsum, and can deliver new permanently stable building materials.
 It can also be processed to form carbon neutral aviation fuel, which is already being done in Canada.

 The concievable method would involve a step-change in operation of wind turbines.
 Instead of the turbine driving an electricity generator, it would drive directly the liquefaction unit thus adding to the storage reservoir which can be contained within the turbine support structure.
 The regenerator operates independently of the liquefyer and can thus address the demand situation on the grid continuously.
 In this way, all air processed will see cryogenic temperatures and can be subject to extraction of greenhouse gases.
 This would greatly simplify the management of demand and supply on the grid and eliminate curtailment of the turbine except when the reservoir is full.
+It is aprocess that can be introduced both on new wind turbines and also retrofitted on existing machines.

-a) The mass of atmospheric air is 5.126 X 10e15 tons
+a) The mass of atmospheric air is 5.126 X 10^15 tons

 d) Rate of air processed by Epicam's liquefaction process for energy storage = 13.2 tons/hr/MW

-g) Mass of CO2 required to be extracted from atmosphere to reduce content from 415 ppm to 350 ppm. = 311,000,000,000 tons
+f) Mass of CO2 required to be extracted from atmosphere to reduce content from 415 ppm to 350 ppm. = 311,000,000,000 tons

 -Anthony O. Dye, MD, Epicam Ltd.